ADHirani/ADHirani/README.md

 # About Me:
 👋 Hi, I’m Anirudh Hirani
 👨‍💻 I am a Full-Stack Developer specializing in the MERN stack, with a solid foundation in both front-end and back-end technologies.
 🔧 I have hands-on experience with Node.js, Express.js, React.js, Next.js, and MongoDB, as well as strong skills in working with SQL databases.
 🚀 I am also proficient in deploying and managing applications on cloud platforms like AWS and Linode, including services such as EC2, Amplify, Lightsail, and more.
+🌐 I have experience configuring web servers like Apache and Nginx for optimal performance and secure application deployment.
 🌱 I am constantly exploring new technologies and methodologies to build robust, scalable, and efficient solutions.

 ## Tools and Tech Stack: